obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 <!-- placeholder to force blank line after included text --><!-- endInclude -->

+1. `task.status.typeGroupText` (added in Tasks X.Y.Z) is a convenient way to sort status types in to a natural order in custom grouping functions.

 ## Values for Dates in Tasks

 <!-- placeholder to force blank line before included text --><!-- include: TaskProperties.test.task_dates.approved.md -->